Detopall/stroke-prediction/README.md

 # Stroke Prediction

 This project uses a dataset from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) to predict whether a person is likely to have a stroke or not.
+You can execute the notebook files in the ``notebooks`` folder to see the data cleaning and model building process.
+You can also view the Power BI file in the ``visualisation`` folder to see the visualizations that were created using the raw data.

 ## Table of Contents